My favorite white cabbage salad: only a few ingredients and so easy to make, this cabbage salad is the perfect side dish for almost any kind of meal.

 Instructions

 - Slice the white cabbage as finely as possible.
-Place it in a bowl, mix it well with the salt and leave for half an hour.
+Place it in a bowl, mix it well with the salt, and leave for half an hour.1 lb white cabbage + ยฝ teaspoon fine sea salt

-- Knead the cabbage shortly with your hand, transfer it to a colander, and wipe the bowl clean to remove the moisture and extra salt.
+- Knead the cabbage briefly with your hand, transfer it to a colander, and wipe the bowl clean to remove the moisture and extra salt.

-- Add the oil and the vinegar and some freshly ground black pepper.
-Stir well, until the cabbage salad starts to glisten.
+- Dress cabbage salad: Add the oil, vinegar, and some freshly ground black pepper.
+Stir well until the cabbage salad starts to glisten.
 Taste and adjust (if necessary) with more salt, pepper, vinegar, and oil.
 It should taste rather sour and salty.
-Sprinkle with the chopped parsley.
+Sprinkle with the chopped parsley.2 tablespoons vegetable oil + 2 tablespoons white wine vinegar + freshly ground black pepper + 1 small bunch of parsley

 Jen says